liampuk/aata/README.md

     - possibly tricky as can't cut during the moment (don't want audio splice artifacts during launch etc.)

 > *Probably the most logical option

+***
+Various speech-to-text services are available online, but the cost is prohibitively expensive.

+- $280 quoted by Google Cloud and Amazon AWS , at $0.0004/second

+Therefore running the transcription locally seems to be the way to go.

 ## Links